 The nature of her work is holistic and vitalistic, rooted in the healing power of nature.
 Diana’s foundational training is in evidence-based complementary and alternative medicine.
 She has fused this with mind/body medicine for a science-meets-spirituality approach.
 She passionately believes in individual and collective capacity for healing and sees her role as that of facilitator to support the self-healing of her clients.

 In her consultative practice, Diana compassionately holds a space of empowerment through information, resources, and offering a wide range of natural medicine modalities.
 She co-creates a therapeutic plan with clients which may include a variety of modalities: food as medicine, herbal allies and botanical medicine, shamanic healing and the use of ceremony and ritual, homeopathy and flower essences, somatic bodywork, mind/body techniques, and nature-based therapy.

 Her practice is trauma-informed with a healing justice lens, grounded in intersectional feminism.
 She seeks to provide safe space to those who have felt alienated within conventional medicine spaces including the LGBTQIA+ community, people of color, trauma survivors, differently abled folks, and people of size (as a HAES advocate).
 She is a member of HealingbyChoice!, a community of women of color healing practitioners who offer a range of healing modalities for self-care and the reduction of racial harm in mind, body, spirit, and institution.

 Dr. Quinn currently sees patients Integrative Empowerment Group, an interdisciplinary practice with a shared vision of affirming diversity, empowering individual expression and promoting integrative mental, emotional, and personal growth..
 Her clinical experience includes four years at the Integrative Medicine department at Beaumont Hospital where she focused on integrative oncology, women’s health and cardio-metabolic disease.
-She has also previously provided services at Michigan Associates of Acupuncture and Integrative Medicine, and Shalva Psychiatry.
+She has also previously provided services at Integrative Healthcare Providers, Michigan Associates of Acupuncture and Integrative Medicine, and Shalva Psychiatry.